Voices from the Rainbow

 By Beverly Andrews

-London’s LGBTQ+ film festival Flare returns this year to the capital and like others around the world they have had to adapt to our new normal, which of course has meant moving the festival online.
-Like other film festivals though, Flare adapted with aplomb and in the process, they managed to showcase some of the best films from around the world, which seek to document the lives of queer, gay and transgender people.
-Films which highlight just how far the community has come.
-Below is just a sample of some of the best work shown.
+London’s LGBTQ+ film festival, Flare, returns to the capital this year.
+Like many others around the world, the festival has had to adapt to our new normal—moving the entire event online.
+However, Flare rose to the challenge with aplomb, managing to showcase some of the best films from around the globe, each documenting the lives of queer, gay, and transgender people.
+These films highlight just how far the community has come.
+Below is a selection of some of the most compelling works featured.

 Cowboys